egzakt/UnifikSystemBundle/Resources/doc/mapping.md

 | 3   | NULL      | Our Company   | our-company
 | 4   | 3         | Contact Us    | contact-us

-As the `Contact Us` section has a parent, the sectionPath will be `/our-company/contact-us`.
+Since the `Contact Us` section has a parent, the sectionPath will be `/our-company/contact-us`.